ziolko/active-store/README.md

 //   suspends rendering React components and activeComputed
 //   that depend on it (more on this below). computed.get("hello", "world");

-// Returns a promise for computed for given parameters computed.getAsync("hello", "world");

 // Returns the current state of the computed value.
 // The returned state has the following fields: